Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Function

-15. Enter the Employee IDs 2,3,7 and click on the Apply Filter Command Button.
+16. Enter Employee IDs 2, 3, 7, and click on the Apply Filter Command Button.

-The filter action is now reversed and all the records of the Employee Table are now available on the Form.
+The filter action is reversed, and all the records of the Employee Table are now available on the Form.
 In other words, it works like a Reset command when the TextBox is empty.

-You may try, with some different Employee IDs list.
+You may try it out with a different Employee ID.

 The values entered into the TextBox must be within the range of the available Employee Code.
 The numbers entered outside this range will display an Error message and abort the program.